 It is interesting to note that Datchet Parish Council already has significant income derived mainly from the precept (the local tax that was raised by 83% this year) and from land/buildings owned by DPC.

 The DRCCT holds significant assets but has no ability to raise funds through taxation.
 The DRCCT annual income is tiny when compared with DPC income, and comes from Hall booking receipts and building lease/rentals.
 DRCCT administration costs are virtually nil because the appointed Trustees are unpaid.
-Details of DRCCT 2023/24 Annual Accounts, financial performance and Trustees can be located and downloaded from the Charity Commission web site here.
+The DRCCT Annual Report and Accounts are submitted firstly to DPC and then the Charity Commission every year.
+The DRCCT 2023/24 Annual Accounts, financial performance and Trustees can be located (and downloaded) from the Charity Commission web site here.

 The 2024/25 accounts have still to be finalised and will be uploaded in time to meet the nine-month submission deadline .